 Let’s look at how to get out of debt — it’s easier than you think!
-I can promise you this.
-This article contains helpful tools, strategies, and even calculators that will make paying off your debt possible.
+I can promise you that you will be able to slap that debt around after you finish reading this.
+Just give me 20 minutes of your time.

 This is why we need to work on crushing that annoying credit card debt for once and for all.